Iowa State Capitol Tour Guide: Hours, Parking, and What to See in Des Moines

 Types of Tours

-There are two basic ways to tour the Capitol.
-With a Tour Guide or Solo.
-If you have the time, I highly recommend taking a guided tour.
-We did it at the MN State Capitol and they will unlock all kinds of different doors to legislative rooms.
+There are two basic ways to tour the Capitol: with a guide or self-guided.
+If you have time, take a guided tour.
+We did it at the MN State Capitol and they unlocked doors to legislative rooms you don’t usually see.

-The Iowa State Capitol also a virtual tour available for those that cannot make it in person.
-You can get to it at https://www.legis.iowa.gov/resources/tourCapitol.
+The Iowa State Capitol also has a virtual tour for those who cannot visit in person: https://www.legis.iowa.gov/resources/tourCapitol.

 Our Iowa State Capitol Tour

-Inside the Capitol, you can meet up at the Capitol Tour Guides desk and Capitol Gift Shop to start your official tour.
-The tours start every few minutes once they’ve gathered a group of people.
+Inside the Capitol, meet at the Capitol Tour Guides desk near the Capitol Gift Shop to start an official tour.
+Tours begin regularly as groups form.

 Designing the Capitol

-The Grand Staircase connects the first and second floors and is constructed of several types of marble.
-Everything there is was designed to command respect.
-The art starts at the bottom and goes all the way up to the domed ceiling, the tiled floor.
+The Grand Staircase connects the first and second floors and is built with several types of marble.
+The art starts at the bottom and rises to the domed ceiling and patterned floors.

 The Capitol’s Size

 On the main level, you’ll find the Supreme Court.
-But even though everything may seem grand and intimidating, it’s very compact.
-That is until you sit in the Senate or House.
+Everything feels grand but compact, until you sit in the Senate or House galleries.

-One of the favorites for kids to visit is the USS Iowa.
-It’s a complete replicate of the battleship USS Iowa that served during WWII up until 1990.
+A favorite for kids is the USS Iowa model.
+It’s a detailed replica of the battleship USS Iowa that served during WWII and later.
 The model is on loan from the U.S. Navy Department.
-The actual battleship has been residing in Las Angeles as a Museum.
+The actual battleship is now the USS Iowa Museum in Los Angeles.

 Other Things to Know